 The Cardo was extended during the Byzantine period under Justinian and again 500 years later by the Crusaders.

-While the Roman and Byzantine have been restored in a way to help your bring the history to life, the Crusader section is now filled with shops giving another wonderful experince.
+While the Roman and Byzantine have been restored in a way to help you bring the history to life, the Crusader section is now filled with shops, giving another wonderful experince.

 History of The Cardo